Featured image of post Performance Profiling of Golang's Biggest Killers: PProf

 Performance Profiling of Golang's Biggest Killers: PProf

-After writing tons of code and implementing hundreds of interfaces, you finally managed to deploy your application successfully.
-However, you soon discover that the performance is not up to par.
-What a nightmare! 😭
+After writing tons of code and implementing hundreds of interfaces, you finally successfully managed to deploy your application.
+However, you soon discover that the performance could be better.
+What a nightmare!

 This article was first published in the Medium MPP plan.
 If you are a Medium user, please follow me on Medium.
 Thank you very much.